Navigatron/notes/content/eat/index.md

 Dinner is made of 3 components: Starch, Protien, and Vegetable

-*Vegetable should be pronounced vee gee Table*
+*Vegetable should be pronounced VuJetaBull*